 - Lookup_value – This was the invoice number held in cell C5.
 Once we entered this into the Lookup Value box Excel held it in memory and waited for us to complete the remaining arguments.

 - Table_array – The table array is the list that holds the transaction details on the customer’s worksheet.
 VLOOKUP will look for a match for the ‘Lookup Value’ in the first column of the table array.
-Guy navigated to the customer’s worksheet and then clicked and dragged over the entire area that held all of the transactions details.
-He included the ‘Date‘ column, but A4:C26 would have been fine too as the ‘Amount‘ column is inside this range.
-Please note that Guy made the range absolute so that the formula could easily be copied.
+Guy navigated to the customer’s worksheet, then clicked and dragged over the entire area containing all the transaction details.
+He included the ‘Date’ column, but A4:C26 would have been fine too, as the ‘Amount’ column is inside this range.
+Please note that Guy made the range absolute so the formula could be easily copied.

 - Range_lookup – The Range Lookup controls whether you are searching for an exact match to your ‘Lookup Value’.
-I explained to Guy that if he entered TRUE or left the box empty Excel would search for his invoice number but if it couldn’t find a match it would return the next largest value that is less than the invoice number.
-For example if it couldn’t find invoice 2466 it would find the record for 2465 and return the amount for that instead.
-For this to work the customer’s list needed to be sorted by invoice number first.
-However, if ‘FALSE’ is entered into the box Excel will search for an exact match for the Lookup value.
-Guy wanted an exact match for his invoice number so he entered FALSE into the box.
+I explained to Guy that if he entered TRUE or left the box empty, Excel would search for his invoice number, but if it couldn’t find a match, it would return the next-largest value less than the invoice number.
+For example, if it couldn’t find invoice 2466, it would find the record for 2465 and return the amount for that instead.
+For this to work, the customer’s list needed to be sorted by invoice number first.
+However, if ‘FALSE’ is entered into the box, Excel will search for an exact match for the Lookup value.
+Guy wanted an exact match for his invoice number, so he entered FALSE into the box.
 I also passed on the tip that you can enter 0 (zero) in place of the word ‘FALSE’ and Excel will do the same thing.

 With all of the arguments entered Guy clicked OK.

-Excel then stepped through each of the values supplied in the argument box.
-The function used the invoice number (Lookup Value) to look for a matching invoice number in the left-most column of the customer’s records (Table array).
-Once the invoice number was found it then jumped across the specified number of columns (column index number) on the same row to return the invoice amount.
+Excel then stepped through each value supplied in the argument box.
+The function used the invoice number (Lookup Value) to locate a matching invoice number in the leftmost column of the customer’s records (Table array).
+Once the invoice number was found, it then jumped across the specified number of columns (column index number) on the same row to return the invoice amount.

 Thankfully, as you can see below, the customer had the same invoice value as Guy.